Neal Obermeyer: Other interests

-He also has dabbled in other projects.
-He has done editorial projects, such as "Neal Obermeyer Is All out of Bubblegum" with the "Switch" section3 of the Lincoln Journal-Star, which was closely linked to "Ground Zero", published by the Journal Star.
-He also did a series called "The Bearded Odyssey" with the Daily Nebraskan.
+He has also dabbled in other projects.
+He has done editorial projects, such as "Neal Obermeyer Is All out of Bubblegum" with the "Switch" section of the Lincoln Journal Star, which was closely linked to "Ground Zero", published by the Journal Star.
+He also did a series called "The Bearded Odyssey" with The Daily Nebraskan.

 He likes to work with music and video.
 His biggest contribution in this area was working at KRNU and created the show, "You are so Beautiful, Beautiful Robot".
 Most of this show is dedicated to electronic music or electronic elements in music.
 Neal hosts this show through a Mac voice converter.

 He has also made four documentaries with one in post-production.
 The subjects of these documentaries range from a man who lived in his van to Nebraska's version of bigfoot legends.
 Currently he is working on a documentary on real-life superheroes.